-Tips for Maintaining Your Nutrition Plan While Travelingby Amylee Amos MS, RDN, IFMCPNutrition
+Tips for Maintaining Your Nutrition Plan While Travelingby Amylee Amos PhD, RDN, IFMCPNutrition

 The summer holiday travel season is quickly approaching.
 If you have travel plans and are on a structured therapeutic nutrition program, you might be wondering how to best set yourself up for success.
 At the Amos Institute, we have worked with clients who have begun to see cognitive improvement while following their nutrition and lifestyle program, and then began to decline while abroad for the summer holiday.
 Travel disrupts routine, and routine is often an integral part of compliance.
 Whatever type of therapeutic nutrition plan you may be following, these tips will help you adhere to your plan and enjoy your vacation without sacrificing your success!